Do You Really Need Orthotics? Here’s How to Know

 Understanding Orthotics

 Orthotics are specialised inserts or devices placed inside your shoes to support and improve the way your feet move.
-They can help with pain, prevent further strain, and make everyday activities more comfortable.
+They can help reduce pain, improve comfort, and prevent strain on the feet, ankles, knees, and even the lower back.
 But the big question many people ask is: Do I really need them?

 What Orthotics Can Do